Highlights of the Finland-Sweden Athletics International at Stockholm Stadium

 Largest margin of victory: Finland's men beat Sweden by 72 points in 1978.

-How the competition works: All placings give points, and can therefore be decisive in the end.
+How the competition works: All placings give points and can therefore be decisive in the end.
 In the individual events, the winner gets 7 points, the second 5 points, the third 4 points, the fourth 3 points, the fifth 2 points, and the sixth 1 point.
 In the relays, the winner gets 5 points and the second 2 points.
 No points are awarded to a participant who drops out or is without a result.

-"Paper international match": Based on the annual best lists of the Swedish Athletics Association, a "paper international match" is presented every year before Finnkampen, where a predicted final result is obtained.
-Based on this, Sweden will win both international matches this year, 241.5–212.5 for the women and 233–221 for the men.
+"The paper international competition": Based on the annual best lists of the Swedish Athletics Association, a "paper international competition" is presented every year before the Finland-Sweden athletics international, where a predicted final result is presented.
+Based on this, Sweden will win both international competitions this year, 241.5–212.5 for the women and 233–221 for the men.

 Three highlights of the weekend: